Table of Contents:

-Computer as a target crimes require a much higher expertise from the perpetrators and are usually committed as a group of individuals rather than loners.
-Given the technical expertise required to execute and the novelty of these types of crimes, these are the ones that society is more unprepared to face.
+Computer as a target crimes require much higher expertise from the perpetrators and are usually committed as a group of individuals rather than loners.
+Given the technical expertise required to execute and the novelty of these types of crimes, these are the crimes that society is more unprepared to face.
 Fortunately, this type of cybercrime is the least common, due to the expertise and coordination that they require.
-These crimes usually depend on computer viruses, malware and denial of service attacks.
+These crimes usually depend on computer viruses, malware, and denial of service attacks.

-Computer as a tool are much less technically unrefined crimes, thus making them way more common; on these the attacker relies on human weaknesses to exploit.
-These include thefts, scams and harassment, that have been existing for centuries, way before computer science started to develop.
+Computer as a tool cybercrime is much less technically unrefined, thus making it more common; in these cases, the attacker relies on human weaknesses to exploit.
+These include thefts, scams, and harassment, which have existed for centuries, way before computer science started to develop.
 Since these are the most common cybercrimes we will be focusing on these ones for this article.

-Phishing is one of the main forms of social engineering attacks, and as any social engineering attack it tries to trick unsuspecting users into giving away personal information.
+Phishing is one of the main forms of social engineering attacks, and as with any social engineering attack, it tries to trick unsuspecting users into giving away personal information.

-This information is later monetized, in the worst case scenario, bank information was stolen.
+This information is later monetized, and in the worst-case scenario, bank information was stolen.
 Even if no bank information was given, there are plenty of ways to gain profit from personal information as the Cambridge Analytica scandal proved.

 You should be checking every domain that you get links to and do not provide any kind of information on websites that are not secure, secure websites always display a little padlock at the start of the URL.